roychen7/try_it_on_backend_service/README.md

 # Starting on the Project:
     - Make sure you run: npm install --no-optional
     - Make sure you run: npm install -g newman
-    - To start the express server, run: npm run dev
+    - To start the express server, run: npm run dev (NEED TO DO THIS TO RUN NEWMAN TESTS)
     - Export your environment varaibles:
         1) Open terminal or command line
         2) for windows please type in this: